Finschia/cosmwasm/contracts/intermediate-number/README.md

-# Caller Callee Number Contract
+# Intermediate Number Contract
-This is a contract with both number and call-number functions.
+This is a contract between call-number and number.
-In other words, it is both a callee and a caller.
+In other words, it has the roles of both caller and callee.

-All functions of callable point have read-only permission.
+All functions of callable point except "sub" have read-only permission.
 This is to make sure that permissions are properly inherited.